Consuming Payloads Using Webhooks

 Webhooks vs. APIs

 APIs and webhooks both move data from one place to another.
 While they're similar, they're not quite the same thing.
-When you send an API request, it travels to a series of URL endpoints.
+When you send an API request, it travels to a series of URL A URL (uniform resource locator) is a unique identifier used to locate a resource on the internet.
+Also known as a web address. endpoints.
 But, the URL endpoint for a webhook is one of your choosing.
 In this case, the endpoint is your module's URL.
 So, this endpoint receives data from the external service or pushes data to you.
 On the basic level, the main difference between each type of call is that:

 -